Are You Arch Ready?

 - Attend 5 or more eligible events each semester.
 Eligible events are listed in the UGA Career Center calendar (at left).
 Additional presentations may be offered that are related to your college – see the full list of Arch Ready presentations for college specific listings!

-- Scan in to each event with your UGA ID Card and pick-up a red Arch Ready card.
-You may not scan in and receive a card if you arrive after the event has started.
+- Scan in to each event with your UGA ID Card.
+You may not scan in if you arrive after the event has started.

 - Complete a brief assessment after each presentation.
 You may be instructed to submit an assessment before you leave the presentation, or the survey link may be emailed to you after the event.